furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 ![repl-config](.media/how-to/10_repl_config.png)

-The only thing that is different from default Cursive REPL configuration is, I selected Run with Deps option and added two aliases (``dev,test``) that comes from Polylith workspace `` deps.edn ``.
+The only thing that is different from default Cursive REPL configuration is, I selected Run with Deps option and added two aliases (``dev,test``) that comes from the Polylith workspace `` deps.edn ``.